 To understand the structural diversity of the molecules generated during a design experiment, their distribution in the chemical space can be examined.
-For such a purpose, molecules are first characterized using the same descriptors with which the molecular score was calculated (i.e. 1024-hashed ECFC4 fingerprints) and then plotted in Figure 4 using t-SNE (i.e. t-distributed stochastic neighbor embedding).71
+For such a purpose, molecules are first characterized using the same descriptors with which the molecular score was calculated (i.e. 1024-hashed ECFC4 fingerprints) and then plotted in Figure 3 using t-SNE (i.e. t-distributed stochastic neighbor embedding).67

-Figure 4: Chemical space explored by each participant during an individual (left) and a collective (right) design experiment.
+Figure 3: Chemical space explored by each participant during an individual (left) and a collective (right) design experiment.
 Molecules are described by 1024-hashed ECFC4 fingerprints and represented using a t-SNE visualization.
 The molecules generated by each participant are represented by a different color.
-The target molecule is represented in yellow.
+The target molecule is represented by a yellow point highlighted by a halo.